 Post subject: small signal amp./PA matching Posted: Tue Jul

 18, 2006 5:12 pm

-Joined: Tue Jul 18,
+Joined: Tue Jul 18, 2006 9:52

 when we match input/output for power

 farily well until i started reading on PA's. in a PA the output is matched

 to an impedance that is found using loadpull analysis so the matching

 network is not a conjugate match. however, in books and in many PA publications

 the S22 is shown and it is usually pretty good -15 dB or something like

 that.
 What does S22 mean in PA's?
 I thought since output is not conjugate

 match the S22 shouldn't be that good.

 if we assume that the S22

 that is usually shown when talking about PA's is small signal S22 then

 how come the match could be so good when the designer actually didn't